Singly Cabibbo-suppressed hadronic weak decays of the $\Omega^-$ hyperon: The hadron-level amplitudes and Final state interactions

 \item $[\Xi^0,\pi^-,(\bar{\Xi}^0)]$ and $[\Lambda,K^-,(\bar{\Sigma}^0)]$

 \begin{widetext}

 \end{widetext}

-\end{itemize} In these above decay amplitudes, we do not distinguish the coupling constants at the hadronic vertices, but just denote them as $g_i$ ($i=1,2,3$) for conciseness. $u^{\mu}(p,\lambda)$ represents the Rarita–Schwinger spinor of a spin-3/2 baryon with momentum $p$ and helicity $\lambda$.
+\end{itemize} In these above expressions, we do not distinguish the coupling constants at the hadronic vertices, but just denote them as $g_i$ ($i=1,2,3$) for conciseness. $u^{\mu}(p,\lambda)$ represents the Rarita–Schwinger spinor of a spin-3/2 baryon with momentum $p$ and helicity $\lambda$.
 It can be constructed from the Dirac spinor $u(p,\lambda)$ and the polarization vector $\epsilon^{\mu}(p,\lambda)$,